zeitgeistpm/zeitgeist/integration-tests/README.md

 You should have installed `python` for using `sqlite3` and then used `pnpm rebuild && pnpm rebuild sqlite3`.

+Run `pnpm install` in the `integration-tests` folder before running any of the following commands.

 Useful for integration testing:

 - `./integration-tests/scripts/deploy_zombienet.sh` - Deploy a local relay-parachain network for zombienet.